kauri-io/Content/EthersJs/accelerating-development-with-ethersjs.md

 }
 ```

-In order to send a transaction, Ethersjs provides a simple sendTransaction method for all wallets.
-Add a sendTransaction method to the wallet class, inputting the form.
+In order to send a transaction, Ethers.js provides a `sendTransaction` method for all wallets.
+Add a `sendTransaction` method to the wallet class, inputting the form.

 ```
 sendTransaction(form: NgForm) {